Anaphylaxis Research - Ayel L. R. Batac

 Anaphylaxis Treatment in China

-• Gaps in clinical training and public awareness
+• Identified gaps in clinical training and public awareness

-• Opportunities to integrate global best practices into national guidelines and emergency protocols
+• Explored how global best practices may inform national protocols

 \(~\)